Christywu16/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***

+1. Lie to Me Game: Hoster can send a question to participant, and participant should send back their answer to the question.
+Camera and face detection are embeded to analyze the facial expression of participant and predicate if participant is lying.

+2. Online Trivia: MQTT is using to transfer messages.
+It sends Trivia questions from the hoster and receives the answers from every participants' device.

+3. HealthCare Managing System: Each nurse can report to the leader using MQTT with each patient's condition and treatment they took cared of.

+4. Group Mood Board: Participants can post their moods into the channels with MQTT.
+As they start to try healthier lifestyle and diet, the hoster can post all responds anonymously at the end of each day.
+Participants can see how the group is doing and how the mood trend changes as time goes by.

 ### Part C
 ### Streaming a Sensor